-During this time, if you are unsure whether your bitch has been bred, you should take her in for an ultrasound.
+During this time, if you are unsure whether your bitch has been bred, you should take her in for an ultrasound exam to confirm her pregnancy.
 If she is not pregnant, it is recommended the bitch gets spayed unless your prime objective is to breed her.
 Contrary to popular belief, you do not have to wait until after a dog’s first heat cycle to spay her.
 The risks of mammary cancer do increase after the first heat.

 A reliable method is by observing her symptoms and there are some signs that let you know your dog is no longer in heat.
 Just keep in mind, all signs must be present to correctly determine she is out of heat because some signs, such as the bloody discharge and swelling of the vulva, actually end sometime before the heat has ended.

 The only sure way to tell if your dog has gone out of heat is through the vaginal cytology method.
 This exam must be taken at a veterinary office by a professional.
 This exam will test for any cytologic changes in the heat phases by checking for changes in the blood concentrations in her estrogen.